-Remove the head restraints \$\phi\$ 31.
-Pull the side handle to release the backrest and fold forward onto the seat base, if necessary releasing the two-latch seat belts from their buckles.
+Push the seat backrest rearwards 1, then pull the side handle to release 2.

+Fold the backrest forward onto the seat base 3, if necessary release the two-latch seat belts from their buckles.

-Release both locking bars at the rear base of the seat by pulling rearwards.
+Release both locking bars at the rear base of the seat by pulling rearwards 4.

 Lift and fold the seat assembly, until the seat frame rests in place.